-What is interesting, however, is that basic analysis of the survey data (in Table 3) highlights that 50 percent of respondents 'agreed' or 'strongly agreed' with R-support (survey question

-4): 'I do not support implementing a school-wide change without research to support it' (with 38 percent neither agreeing/disagreeing and 12 percent disagreeing and strongly disagreeing).
+What is interesting, however, is that basic analysis of the survey data (in Table 3) highlights that 50 percent of respondents 'agreed' or 'strongly agreed' with R-support (survey question 4): 'I do not support implementing a school-wide change without research to support it' (with 38 percent neither agreeing/disagreeing and 12 percent disagreeing and strongly disagreeing).
 A higher percentage (76 percent) 'agreed' or 'strongly agreed' with R-practice (survey question 1): 'information from research plays an important role in informing my teaching practice'.
-This finding adds interesting additional insight to that provided by the literature engaged with earlier (Caldwell et al., 2015; Nelson et al., 2015).
-This is because it suggests that the discrepancy between beliefs and practice detailed in Figure 1 is not caused because practitioners believe in using evidence but encounter difficulties in implementing it (e.g. such as those described in 2.1); rather it results because research-use does not exist as a school-level cultural norm.
-Correspondingly, research-use, when it does occur, potentially materializes primarily as an individual endeavor undertaken by some teachers within their classrooms.
+This finding adds interesting additional insight to that provided by the literature engaged with earlier (Nelson et al., 2015; Caldwell et al., 2015).
+This is because it suggests that the discrepancy between beliefs and practice detailed in Figure 1 is not necessarily caused because practitioners believe in using evidence but encountering difficulties in implementing it (e.g. such as those described in 2.1); rather that it results because research-use, when it does occur, seems to materialize primarily as an individual endeavour undertaken by some teachers within their classrooms.

-In itself, the data may also therefore be indicative of one the major issues for knowledge mobilisation in a self-improving system: school accountability (e.g. Greany, 2015; Godfrey, 2014a;).
-That is, as noted above, the argument that England's accountability regime is flattening the very freedom and autonomy that the self-improving school system is designed to encourage: these figures perhaps highlighting that schools are looking to second guess what they think (England's school inspectorate) OfSTED wants to see rather than wholesale engagement with the evidence base (Finnegan et al., 2015).
-To test this argument we also examined the relationship (as a correlation) between individual, whole school-level 'average' responses to the R-support, R-practice, R-approach and R-discussion questions, and the OfSTED grade for individual schools.
-This is set out in Figure 2, where it can be seen that there is a negative correlation, suggesting that the most poorly rated schools (those at OfSTED grade 3 - requires improvement and grade 4 - inadequate) are also those most likely to disagree or strongly disagree with the cultural rational R-support statement and least likely to engage in forms of practical rational acts (i.e. EIP).
+In itself, the data may also therefore be indicative of one the major issues for knowledge mobilisation in a self-improving system: school accountability (e.g. Godfrey, 2014a; Greany, 2015).
+That is, as noted above, the argument that England's accountability regime is flattening the very freedom and autonomy that the self-improving school system is designed to encourage: these figures perhaps highlighting that schools are looking to second guess what they think (England's school inspectorate) Ofsted wants to see rather than any wholesale and freely determined engagement with the evidence base (Finnigan et al., 2015; Greany, 2015).
+To test this argument we also examined the relationship (as a correlation) between individual, whole school-level 'average' responses to the R-support, R-practice, Rapproach and R-discussion questions, and the Ofsted grade for individual schools using a nonparametric statistic: Spearman's $\rho$ rank correlation coefficient.
+This is set out in Figure 2, where it can be seen that Ofsted grade has significant negative correlations with R-practice, R-approach and R-discussion, but almost zero correlation with R-support.
+This analysis suggests that, although the well-rated schools (those at Ofsted grade 1 - outstanding and grade 2 - good) are more likely to engage practical rational acts such as EIP, than poorly-rated schools (i.e. those at Ofsted grade 3 - requires improvement and grade 4 - inadequate), well rated schools are not better in terms of their cultural rational position: that is, the extent to which they agree with R-support.

-Figure 2: Correlation between the effect variables and school OfSTED grade
+Figure 2: Correlation between the effect variables and school Ofsted grade